membranehq/ai-agent-example/README.md

 #### Summary

 - Pre-index the metadata of all available actions in your workspace.
-- When a user starts a chat to perform a task, we search the MCP tools index for the most relevant tools based on the user’s query.
+- When a user starts a chat to perform a task, prompt LLM to search the MCP tools index for the most relevant tools based on the user’s query.
 - If no relevant tool is found in the MCP index, the LLM will fall back to searching the full index of all available workspace actions.
 - The LLM is then provided with the most relevant tool to call based on the search results.
+- When a new app is connected, we re-index the MCP server with available actions.